ersanchez/notes/autokey-install.md

 ## Running AutoKey

 In order to run AutoKey, the installation directory must be added to your PATH shell environment variable.
 If you installed AutoKey with a package manager this was probably done for you automatically.
 Note: the installation directory will vary based on which distribution you are using.
-On Ubuntu 16.04 it is `/usr/bin/autokey`.
+For example, on Ubuntu 16.04 it is `/usr/bin/autokey`.

-You can run AutoKey by using the your distribution's application launcher.
+You can run AutoKey by using your distribution's application launcher.
 For example, on Ubuntu, just click on the super-key and type `autokey`.
+The main application window should open and you should see the AutoKey "A" icon in your taskbar.
+You can right-click on the "A" icon to see some menu choices and to quit AutoKey.

 If you installed AutoKey using `pip` or if the installation directory was not added to your `PATH`, you can set this temporarily (will revert at next login):